map-bgp/browserbook/README.md

 ### Building and Running the Client Application

-In order to interact with smart contracts, we need to build and run the client application.
+In order to interact with the smart contracts, we need to build and run the client application.
 Once again the first thing to do is install required dependencies by navigating to `./client` and running yarn.

 ```
 cd client && yarn